 - At any given time, there are over 900 children in foster/kinship care in San Luis Obispo and Santa Barbara counties.

 - Research has shown that children receive more effective care when placed in a family setting than when placed in institutional care.
 For this reason, California has worked to substantially reduce group home placements, opting to instead place high-needs children with agencies like FCNI.
-But there are still thousands of children being cared for in group homes who need resource families to receive the support necessary for success.
+But there are still thousands of children being cared for in group homes who need foster families to receive the support necessary for success.

 - Have a genuine desire to help foster children, especially youth with challenging circumstances.